 Years of Experience

-When it comes to location, the highest average paycheck (approximately $115K annually) can be spotted in Minneapolis, Minn.; Denver, Colo. ($100K), the company's headquarter city of Atlanta, Ga. ($98K), and Charlotte, N.C. (about $82K) are the next top-paying cities.
-The North Highland Company workers in Minnesota earn the most — approximately $115K per year on average.
+When it comes to location, the highest average paycheck (about $115K per year) can be spotted in Minneapolis, Minn.; Denver, Colo. ($100K), the company's headquarter city of Atlanta, Ga. (approximately $97K), and Charlotte, N.C. (around $86K) are the next top-paying cities.
+The North Highland Company workers in Minnesota earn the most — $115K annually on average.

 Certifications and Degrees

-In this position, it pays to have Business Development in your toolkit; employees who claim proficiency enjoy a higher median salary of around $130K per year.
-A garden variety skill at The North Highland Company is Project Management; about one in three of The North Highland Company's people use it regularly.
-Employees also tend to round out their skills sets with Consulting Management, Change Management, and Business Strategy.
+Employees who count Business Development among their skills enjoy higher pay; the median for this group is approximately $130K per year.
+A garden variety skill at The North Highland Company is Consulting Management; just under a third of The North Highland Company's people use it regularly.
+Many workers are also familiar with Project Management, Change Management, and Business Strategy.

 Benefits and Perks